Equilibris/dissertation/proposal.typ

 == Variable universe `M`s (2025-10-11 2w 2025-10-24)

+// Rephrase to just have these structures.
+To begin with I have to make the corecursor universe polymorphic.
+As stated in @startpoint I have most of this code written.
+I will attempt to get this merged into mathlib, but if this review process takes too long I will be working on my own branch.
-To begin, the pull requests created from before the start of the project will have to be completed and merged into `mathlib`.
+// To begin, the pull requests created from before the start of the project will have to be completed and merged into `mathlib`.

 == `Stream` special example (2025-10-25 2w 2025-11-7)

+The first step would be implementing `Stream` under the two representations.
+Then I will familiarise myself with using bisimilarity to formalise the equivalence.
+This is a first step to just understand how these features work.

+// Write that i am actually implemeting theme
-An early step would be to familiarise myself with using the bisimilarity features given by the `M` type.
+// An early step would be to familiarise myself with using the bisimilarity features given by the `M` type.
-This asses pheasability to prove equivalences of two `M` types with a simple functor.
+// This shows feasibility to prove equivalences of two `M` types with a simple functor.

 == Univariate `M` (2025-11-8 2w 2025-11-21 + (CAT exam) + 2025-12-05 3w 2025-12-23)

+Implementing the univariate `M` type is the natural next step from this.
+This will be the natural next step in difficulty.
+The work should lay the groundwork for the next proofs.
-After a special example I would move over to the univariate example.
+// After a special example I would move over to the univariate example.
-This will be much easier than the multivariate case as I don't have to suffer with `Typevec`s.
+// This will be much easier than the multivariate case as I don't have to suffer with `TypeVec`s.

 == Multivariate `M` (2025-12-26 4w 2026-01-23)

-This will be the next natural step.
-Will me much harder than the univariate.
+The next step will be generalising the univariate implementation, the same structure of the proof should be the same for the multivariate case.
+The main difficulty here comes from working with `TypeVec`s.
+These are quite difficult to reason about.

 == `Cofix` (2026-01-24 6w 2026-03-06)

-Finally, it has to be proven for `Cofix`.
+Finally, the `Cofix` type has to be implemented.
-This will be hard as I will have to suffer with Quot which is really concerning to work with.
+This will be the most challanging part as I will have to work with quotients.

+== Implementing the NTMonad (2026-03-07 2w 2026-03-20)

+This will be a demonstration of all of the previous work.

 = Extensions

-== `Shrink`ing the representations (2026-03-07 2w 2026-03-20)
+== Shrinking the representations (2026-03-21 2w 2026-04-04)

-This is a research heavy component of the project.
-This involves finding a sound way of implementing @shrk.
+This involves finding a sound way allowing the current theory to use the efficient representation.
-This will be novel work.
+The soundness of this will be difficult to reason about as it requires working with the Lean code generator.
+Therefore I leave this as an extension.
+//

-== A fast implementation of `Precoroutines` (2026-03-21 2w 2026-04-04)
+// == A fast implementation of `Precoroutines` (2026-03-21 2w 2026-04-04)

-Precoroutines are a type Alex Keizer is interested in.
+// Precoroutines are a type Alex Keizer is interested in.
-They generalise interaction trees and other similar data-types useful for denotational purposes.
+// They generalise interaction trees and other similar data-types useful for denotational purposes.
-These leverage some of the powers of QPFs.
+// These leverage some of the powers of QPFs.
-This should come for free from the prior the core.
+// This should come for free from the prior the core.

 = Resources

-Access to the restricted side of the lab is needed for working with the further team.
+Access to the restricted side of the lab is needed for working with the greater team.